luke-rmaki/mernApp/README.md

 ### Client

-The React front-end was built from scratch without **create-react-app** to allow for more freedom extending Webpack.
-I also have run into problems trying to get ESLint to work with **create-react-app**.
+The React front-end was built from scratch without **create-react-app**.

 ## Developing